naobservatory/illumina_pilot/data/kraken_reports/README.md

-This folder contains Kraken2 reports, run by Phil Palmer in the lab.
+This folder contains Kraken2 reports, run by Phil Palmer.
 The reports are named by the sample ID, every report is a tab delimited .txt file.

 The different columns in the report are: